Skip to main content

 • Original VAT amount

-• Relief amount available
+• Relief amount available on write-off

 Stage 4: Include in VAT Return